Are You Allowed To Vote Online For Your Enterprise Agreement?

-When it comes to negotiating an enterprise agreement and the availability of technology, one question frequently comes to mind: can the vote be conducted online rather than a physical ballot?
-Is this permissible under the Fair Work Act 2009 (FWAct) or is it the same as a parliamentary election where voting cannot be conducted by electronic means?
+When it comes to negotiating an enterprise agreement and the availability of technology, these questions frequently come to mind: Can the vote be conducted online rather than a physical ballot?
+Is this permissible under the Fair Work Act 2009?
+Or is it the same as a parliamentary election where voting can’t be conducted by electronic means?

 The answer is YES.

-The FWAct s18s(3) specifically provides that the employers may request their employees to approve an enterprise agreement through online voting.
+The FairWork Act s18s(3) specifically provides that the employers may request their employees to approve an enterprise agreement through online voting.

-The relevant section of the FWAct reads as follows:
+The relevant section of the FairWork Act reads as follows:

 Employers may request employees to approve a proposed enterprise agreement